 Kinematics, Newton's laws, work, energy, momentum, conservation laws, dynamics of particles, solids, fluids, mechanical waves, and sound.
-Prerequisites: MAT220, or MAT221, or department consent.
+Prerequisites: MAT220, or MAT221, or permission of Department or Division.
 One year of High School physics or PHY111 and PHY112 suggested but not required.